andrewbremner3/Housing_Data/README.md

 * All Data (dummy and numerical)
   * Time to run: 96.33s
   * Percent error of: 1.28%
 The extra data makes the fit take ~10x as long but has a measurably better error value.

+Try a Random Forest Regression model as well.
+* All Data (dummy and numerical)
+  * Time to run: 0.39s
+  * Percent error of: 1.26%
+This model is substantially faster and has a comparable error on test set.

 ### 3) Final train and test
-The dummy variables made the RMSE better so that is what is used for the final setup.
+The dummy variables made the RMSE better so that is what is used for the final Elastic Net setup.
 Use the entire training set to train the scaling as well as the Elastic Net model where the best parameters from the previous training were used.
 (Alpha = 200, l1_ratio = 1, max_iter = 10000).

-Results are simple and straight forward to understand for both the cleaning, training and learning on an imperfect data set.
+The results on Kaggle show there is probably over fitting as the score is quite bad at 6.7271

+A Random Forest Regression is then tried and shows substantially better results.
+The score is 0.1547 which is much better thanthe Elastic Net model.